saasbook/AV102/transcripts/week1/benefits_of_being_a_ta.md

 Also you get really big satisfaction from helping other people.

-Some people say that so it's becoming a star.
+Some people say that it's about becoming a star.

 We're all stars you know, we're all radiating the light of human compassion.